 We also serve espresso coffee, a selection of beers and other ready-to-drink options and soft drinks.

-Skiwiland caters for children aged from three months to five years of age.
+Skiwiland early learning centre caters for children aged from three months to five years of age.
 It's a fully licensed registered Early Learning Centre with the NZ Ministry of Education, so you can enjoy your time skiing or snowboarding, knowing that your children will be comfortable, safe and happy.
-Indoor and outdoor activities are provided for those kids aged two and above and including playtime in the snow with our fully qualified staff.
+Indoor and outdoor activities are provided for kids aged two and above and including playtime in the snow with our fully qualified and trained staff.
 Skiwiland offers three age specific programmes and you can find all details, including a booking form, below.

 Are your kids older?
-Kea Club offers children’s group ski lessons for kids aged 5 to 15 years and snowboarding lessons are available for 8 to 15 year olds - FIND OUT MORE
+Kea Club offers children’s group ski lessons for kids aged 5 to 15 years and snowboarding lessons are available for 8 to 15 year olds - MORE ABOUT KIDS LESSONS

 - Due to capacity restrictions, half-day bookings will be limited during peak holiday periods.

 For children aged 3 months to under 2 years

 Mini Kids provides a safe, fun and caring environment for children less than two years of age.

 Qualified and trained staff will respect your baby’s routines and ensure those who are starting to explore their world (crawling or walking) have lots of fun.

 What to bring: Change of clothes, nappies, dummy, bottles/formula/food, special toy and/or blanket.
 Lunch is not provided so please remember to pack their favourite snacks and drinks.